• Which supplement should I choose ?

 In particular mushroom supplements are problematic – if they have not been subjected to an extraction procedure they are therapeutically useless.

 In the past decade science has made enormous progress in mapping the active ingredients of medicinal mushrooms.
-We now know that in general their main bioactive ingredients are beta-glucans (a specific type of polysaccharides), triterpenes, polyphenols and phyto-sterols.
-In a dual extract all these ingredients are bioavailable (resulting in additional synergy), in a hot water extract only polysaccharides and polyphenols are bioavailable.
+We now know that in general their main bioactive ingredients are beta-glucans, terpenes, polyphenols and phyto-sterols.
+In a 1 : 1 or dual extract all these ingredients are bioavailable (resulting in additional synergy), in a hot water extract only beta-glucans and polyphenols are bioavailable.

-As a consumer, you can use this knowledge to judge both the objective quality and the value for money of the product you intend to buy.
+As a consumer, you can use this information to judge both the objective quality and the value for money of the product you intend to buy.

 As said before, to be able to guarantee therapeutic potency the mushroom supplement should be an extract.
 Extraction makes the product more expensive, but it is essential.
 Most people cannot digest non-extracted mushroom products properly.
 The $ 18.99-per-bottle products (not to mention even cheaper products) are without exception non-extracted mushroom products.
-They are easy to spot: they do not give a breakdown of the bioactive ingredients on their supplement facts label, because these cannot be determined properly in a non-extracted product.
+They are easy to spot: there’s never a breakdown of the bioactive ingredients on their supplement facts label.

-Sometimes they use convincing-sounding but misleading statements such as ‘a whole food with its natural ratio of components is always a better choice than concentrations of individual elements, like in extracts‘.
+Some vendors use convincing-sounding but misleading statements such as ‘a whole food with its natural ratio of components is always a better choice than concentrations of individual elements, like in extracts‘.
 However, mushroom extraction is never about concentrating specific components (like in herbal extracts), but about making bio-active components bio-available by extracting the indigestible chitin from the mushroom.
-A statement like that underlines again the fact that most sellers are not knowledgeable about the nature of the products they are selling.
+A statement like that underlines again the fact that many vendors are ignorant about the details of the products they are selling.

-The only mushroom supplements worth considering are extracts and should guarantee at least one bioactive ingredient (preferably beta-glucans, but usually polysaccharides, part of which are beta-glucans) on their supplement facts label.
-In general the best extracts in terms of therapeutic potency are dual extracts (AKA ‘full-spectrum’ extracts – see below) which guarantee several bioactive ingredients on their supplement facts label (e.g. beta-glucans + triterpenes).
+The only mushroom supplements worth considering are extracts and should guarantee at least one bioactive ingredient (usually beta-glucans) on their supplement facts label.

-Keep in mind polysaccharides also include starch, chitin, dextrin and other therapeutically useless compounds.
+Keep in mind the often mentioned polysaccharides also include starch, chitin, dextrin and other therapeutically useless compounds.
 Only beta-glucans are noteworthy bioactive polysaccharides.

 What about value for money ?

-As an example, we offer 100 grams / 3.53 oz.
-Chaga extract powder for $ 99.95 whereas a competing supplier might offer 113 grams / 4 oz. for only $ 35.
-If you only take this fact into account, you might think that our product is 3 times more expensive.
+As an example, take an offer of 100 grams / 3.53 oz.
+Chaga extract powder for $ 99.95 whereas another supplier might offer 113 grams / 4 oz. for only $ 35.
+If you only take this fact into account, you might think that the first product is 3 times more expensive.
 However, the weight should not be the deciding factor here.
 The deciding factor is the amount of bioactive ingredients you get for your money.
 It defines the therapeutic potency of the product.
 It defines whether it is beneficial for you or not (in the therapeutic sense).